10-82 Charles Wellington10, John Wellington9, Andrew8, Samuel7, Samuel6, Jacob5, Samuel4, Benjamin3, Nathan2, Henry1

 attended Tillsonburg High School from 1932 to 1937.
 She had been taking music lessons for

-several years and continued with music while staying at home from 1937 to
+several years and continued with music while staying at home from 1937 to 1938.
+In the school year 1938 to 1939, she

-music exams to Piano, Grade 10 and Theory to Grade 8
+to Piano, Grade 10 and Theory to Grade 8 and taught some students in music in

 In